-Alleviate Financial Solutions has been helping people take important steps towards financial freedom for years, and we’re ready to help you or anyone you know who would like to get on top of their debts and move into an entirely new phase in your life.
+Alleviate Financial Solutions has been helping people take important steps towards financial stability and financial freedom for years, and we’re ready to help you or anyone you know who would like to get on top of their debts and move into an entirely new phase in your life.
 In the meantime, we’d like to offer some perspective on what financial freedom is and what it could mean to you.

 What Is Financial Freedom?
 An Answer…

 For most of us, money is what we think most about in our adult lives, whether it’s in a positive or a negative sense.
 It’s an enormous source of stress, it defines status for too many people, and it governs our emotions, our judgment, our decisions and even our relationships.
 This isn’t how it should be, as while money is obviously important, those who have achieved financial freedom understand that it’s not the be-all-end-all that many think it is.